MattDeDuck/TheLegendOfBumbo/TrinketHelper/Readme.md

 # Trinket Helper

 Trinket Helper is a plugin for use with BepInEx.
+This means that it doesn't modify any of the original gamecode but merely hooks onto it.

-Through the use of the numbers at the top of your keyboard 1/2/3/4 you can view the name and description of which trinkets you currently hold.
+As you press the respective numbers for the trinket slots you can see the name and description for trinkets that you currently have.
+Such as pressing `1` would show you the name and description of the trinket you have in your first slot.

+I created this as a way to help people remember what trinkets they have and what the trinkets do.

 ## How to use